chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

 ## Course Outline

-The course is structured into 3 big components, mostly focusing on preprocessing and modeling perspectives:
+The course is structured into 3 big components (and 1 small component):

 ### 1. Natural Language Understanding
 Focus on understanding basic knowledge